 - Charity Giving: The holidays bring out the warm side of people and the desire to spread holiday cheer.
 If you decide to donate to a charity, make sure it’s one that you are familiar with.
 Research before donating.

 When shopping online, you can follow these steps:

 - Only provide card or account details on secure websites when checking out.
-Look for the padlock symbol (see example on the right).
+Look for the padlock symbol.

 - Use PayPal to check out, if possible.